dcampbell24/iced_7guis/README.md

 ### CRUD

-I once again have the issue with disabling widgets.
-The dynamic layout is also a bit funny.
+The dynamic layout is a bit funny.
 When items are created they fill the space and enlarge it.
 I could not figure out how to have a fixed layout.
 I also used radio buttons instead of normally selecting a name.